programminghistorian/jekyll/lessons/corpus-analysis-with-antconc.md

 In Keyword List, just hit Start (with nothing typed in the search box).
 If you've just swapped the reference corpus and the target files, you may be prompted to create a new word list before AntConc will calculate the keywords.
 We see a list of Keywords that have words that are much more "unusual" – more statistically unexpected – in the corpus we are looking at when compared to the reference corpus.

 &gt; Keyness: this is the frequency of a word in the text when compared with its frequency in a reference corpus, "such that the statistical probability as computed by an appropriate procedure is smaller than or equal to a p value specified by the user." – taken from [here][41].)
-For those interested in the statistical details, see the section on keyness on p7 of Laurence Anthony's readme file (<http: www.antlab.sci.waseda.ac.jp="" software="" antconc335="" antconc_readme.pdf="">).
+For those interested in the statistical details, see the section on keyness on p7 of Laurence Anthony's [readme file](http://www.laurenceanthony.net/software/antconc/releases/AntConc335/help.pdf).

 What are our keywords?